liip-lausanne/coding-standards/docs/accessibility/README.md

 Users should be able to:

 - navigate with a keyboard
+- navigate using assistive technologies (e.g. swipe gestures with VoiceOver on iOS)
 - change the appearance through their browser settings (contrast, zoom, …)
 - use a screen reader